Lochzin/Sprite-Render-Tool-Wiki/docs/en/index.md

   - Shown while rendering:
     - `[current/total]`, percentage, progress bar, and status message.
     - **❌ Cancel Render** button.
+    - **ESC key**: press ESC to cancel rendering at any time during the process.

 - **⚙️ Actions (Footer)**
   - `🚀 Render All` (`sprite_render.render_all`):